+Elective Courses:

-Elective Courses, Students need 8 credits of additional electives chosen from the following courses: ATH 238; BUS 215, 362, 371, 381; EXS 302; PSY 307, 308, 406; PED 159, 267, 326; THE 326; THE 215 or 315.
+Students need 8 credits of additional electives chosen from the following courses: ATH 238; BUS 215, 362, 371, 381; EXS 302; PSY 307, 308, 406; PED 159, 267, 326; THE 326; THE 215 or 315.

-Master of Science Program in Clinical Exercise Physiology
+■ Master of Science Program in Clinical Exercise Physiology

-Faculty: Nustad (Department Chair), Saghiv (Program Director and Research Coordinator)
+Faculty: Nustad (Department Chair), Saghiv (Program Director and Research Coordinator), Dressler (Exercise Clinic Coordinator); Kobes (Fieldwork Coordinator)

-The Master of Science (MS) degree program in Clinical Exercise Physiology prepares competent and collaborative practitioners for the profession of exercise physiology.
-The MS degree Program in Clinical Exercise Physiology is delivered via a blended model (face-to-face classroom and distance online), designed such that students can work and/ or live in another community while completing the degree.
-The program has a clinical emphasis in exercise prescription for special populations (i.e. cardiac, bariatric, diabetes, pulmonary, cancer, arthritis, etc.) and focuses on advanced study of exercise physiology.
+The Master of Science (MS) degree program in Clinical Exercise Physiology (CEP) prepares competent and collaborative practitioners for the professions in clinical exercise physiology.
+The MS degree Program in Clinical Exercise Physiology is delivered via a blended model (face-to-face classroom and distance online), designed such that students can work and or live in another community while completing the degree.
+The program has a clinical emphasis in exercise prescription for clinical populations (i.e. cardiovascular, pulmonary, metabolic, orthopedic, musculoskeletal, neuromuscular, neoplastic, immunologic, and hematologic etc.) and focuses on advanced study of exercise physiology.
 Career opportunities are available in areas of cardiac and pulmonary rehabilitation, clinical exercise prescription, leadership in community and corporate fitness environments, strength and conditioning, and higher education.

-The University of Mary MS degree program in Clinical Exercise Physiology exists to develop leaders in clinical exercise physiology and to serve the exercise health and fitness needs of people who are apparently healthy, at risk, or with well-known clinical disease or condition.
+The University of Mary MS degree program in Clinical Exercise Physiology exists to develop leaders in clinical exercise physiology and to serve the exercise health and fitness needs of people who are apparently healthy, at risk, or with known clinical diseases or conditions.